raiden-network/workshop/README.md

 #### Tell the rest

 You should now have running Raiden node.
-From here you can join the ETHSingaporeTokens network.
+From here you can join the ETHCapeTownToken network.
 We recommend posting your address in the gitter channel if you want to try it out with someone else hacking on Raiden.
-You can also check out how the network is growing by checking out the [Raiden Explorer](https://kovan.explorer.raiden.network/tokens/0x98a345f06e3A5DFe28EE0af38dd0780b4C0ed73B) for the ETHSingaporeToken.
+You can also check out how the network is growing by checking out the [Goerli Raiden Explorer](https://goerli.explorer.raiden.network/tokens/TODO) or the [Kovan Raiden Explorer](https://kovan.explorer.raiden.network/tokens/TODO) for the ETHCapeTownToken.

-### API commands:
+### API commands (Goerli):

 #### Open channels
 The first thing to do when Raiden is up and running is to open a channel with someone.
 You can do so by opening a channel with the node below, or to find another hacker building on Raiden and open a channel with him.
 For this you just have to replace the `partner_address` below with his/her address.